ESloman/bsebot/.github/CONTRIBUTING.md

 There is some additional information in the repository [Wiki](https://github.com/ESloman/bsebot/wiki) but it is far from complete.

 ## Want to ask questions?

 - Drop me a message on Discord: _ESloman#6969_
 - [Join my bot testing server](https://discord.gg/R39Kw7gXSa)
-- To see the BSEBot in action: [join the BSE server.](https://discord.gg/dGMPswqf49)

 ## Code formatting

 I try to adhere to `PEP8` standards as much as possible but with a line length of **120**.
 Every commit will trigger a `ruff` GitHub action that will parse the code and fail that commit if it finds any flaws.

 You can run `ruff` in the root directory `bsebot`.
 The configuration file already exists so it should pick that up.
 Additionally, we have a `ruff` pre-commit hook setup.
 You can install `pre-commit` and that should also lint your code before commit; it'll also attempt to fix any issues it's found.